The waste hierarchy pyramid: A guide for businesses

 Recycling

-Definition: Processing materials into new products, substances, or materials for the same or different purposes.
+Definition: Process materials into new products, substances, or materials.

-Definition: Extracting energy or materials from waste that cannot be reused or recycled.
+Definition: Extract energy or materials from waste that cannot be reused or recycled.

-- Anaerobic digestion or composting of commercial food waste.
+- Anaerobic digestion or composting of organic and food waste, which produces biogas and soil-improving digestate.

 Disposal